sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 छायातपौ ब्रह्मविदो वदन्ति
 पञ्चाग्नयो ये च त्रिणाचिकेताः॥१॥**

-** **1. The knowers of Brahman, the worshippers ofthe [five fires](# "Gārhapatya, Āhavanīya, Dakṣināgni, Sabhya, and Avasathya.Or heaven, cloud, earth, man, and woman-Br.
-VI. ix-xiii."),and those who perform the Nāciketa sacrifice thrice, compare to shade and light, thetwo enjoyers of the inevitable results of work, whohave entered within the body, into the cavity (of theheart) which is the supreme abode of the Most High(Brahman).
+** **1. The knowers of Brahman, the worshippers ofthe five fires[^22],and those who perform the Nāciketa sacrifice thrice, compare to shade and light, thetwo enjoyers of the inevitable results of work, whohave entered within the body, into the cavity (of theheart) which is the supreme abode of the Most High(Brahman).

+[^22]: "Gārhapatya, Āhavanīya, Dakṣināgni, Sabhya, and Avasathya.Or heaven, cloud, earth, man, and woman-Br.
+VI. ix-xiii."

 * Pibantau*, two drinkers of; *rtam*, truth, i.e. theresults of work (which is called truth) because of itsinevitability.
 Of these two, one drinks— enjoys— the fruit of work, and not the other.
-Still both arecalled enjoyers, because of association with theenjoyer, on the analogy of the expression '[the possessors of the umbrella](# "When a king with his retinue moves out in a procession withumbrellas, people say, 'Chatriṇaḥ yānti-people with umbrellasare going', though most of the people in the procession do notpossess umbrellas.")'.*Sukṛtasya*, of what is doneby oneself.
+Still both arecalled enjoyers, because of association with theenjoyer, on the analogy of the expression 'the possessors of the umbrella[^23]'.*Sukṛtasya*, of what is doneby oneself.
 This (word) is to be construed with *ṛtam*,mentioned earlier— (meaning thereby the drinkersof) the results of the work done by oneself. *Praviṣṭau*,(these) two have entered; *loke*, within this body;*guhām* (is the same as *guhāyām*), into the cavity, intothe intellect. *Parame*, (means) in the supreme; it(i.e. the space within the heart) is supreme in comparison with the space outside (the cavity) circumscribed by the human body; *parārdhe*, into that whichis the abode (*ardha*) of Brahman (*para*)—there,indeed, is the supreme Brahman perceived.
 So themeaning is that they two have entered into the supreme abode of Brahman, which is the space withinthe heart.
 And *brahmavidah*, the knowers of Brahman; *vadanti*, speak of— these two; as differentlike *chāyātapau*, shade and light— because of (their)worldliness and freedom from worldliness.
 Not onlythose who have given up rites speak (thus), but also*pañcāgnayaḥ*, those who worship the five fires— i.e. the householders; ca, and also; those who are

+[^23]: "When a king with his retinue moves out in a procession withumbrellas, people say, 'Chatriṇaḥ yānti-people with umbrellasare going', though most of the people in the procession do notpossess umbrellas."